July 2013 Newsletter

 Branscombe, East Devon

 You’ve got to want to go to Branscombe.
-No main roads into town here – just some meandering narrow Devon lanes where, in the height of summer, judicious use is made of passing places the height of summer That being said, it’s well worth the journey to this overwhelmingly quaint village strung out along a valley floor amid a riot of flowers in summer.
+There are no main roads into town here – just some meandering narrow Devon lanes where, in the height of summer, judicious use is made of passing places the height of summer That being said, it’s well worth the journey to this overwhelmingly quaint village strung out along a valley floor amid a riot of flowers in summer.

 Boasting two pubs, the no-nonsense Fountain Head, which serves excellent real ale and proper pub food and the Masons Arms – a proper thatched gastro-pub, there’s no excuse to go hungry here if you’ve forgotten your picnic.
 You can drive down to the beach (more do-si-do manoeuvres with oncoming cars), or park in the village centre near the thatched forge (still working), and stroll down a picturesque riverside footpath to the shore.